zigurous/unity-math-utils/README.md

 # Math Functions

+The Math Functions package provides extensions and utilities for working with numbers including generating random chance values, processing inputs, and more.

 ## Installation

 The Unity Package Manager can load a package from a Git repository on a remote server.